syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 To add a WebAPI controller in your existing Web Application, right-click on the project in Solution Explorer and select **Add > New Item.** In the **Add New Item** window, select **WebAPI Controller Class** and name it as “OlapChartServiceController.cs”.
 Finally, click **Add.**

-Now WebAPI controller is added into your application successfully which in-turn comprise of the following file.
-The utilization of this file will be explained in the immediate sections.
+Now WebAPI controller is added into your application successfully that contains the following file.
 * OlapChartService.cs

 >**NOTE: While adding WebAPI Controller Class, name it with the suffix “Controller” that is mandatory.
 For example, in the demo the controller is named as “OlapChartServiceController”.**